-° The providers in our network are listed in the Provider Directory.
+- The providers in our network are listed in the Provider Directory.

-- If you use an out-of-network provider, your share of the costs for your covered services may be higher. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
+- If you use an out-of-network provider, your share of the costs for your covered services may be higher. - Because our plan is a Regional Preferred Provider Organization, if there isn't a network provider within your plan service area available for you to see, you can go to an out-ofnetwork provider but still pay the in-network amounts. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who has opted out of or been excluded or precluded from the Medicare Program.
 If you go to a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
 Check with your provider before receiving services to confirm that they are eligible to participate in Medicare.

-Section 2 Using network and out-of-network providers to get your medical care Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care
+Section 2 Using network and out-of-network providers to get your medical care

+Section 2.1 You may choose a primary care provider (PCP) to provide and oversee your medical care